microsoft/PSToolset/README.md

 # The purpose and state of the repository
-This module represnts a set of tools for Powershell that I find useful to have available in every Powershell console.
+This module represents a set of tools for Powershell that I find useful to have available in every Powershell console.
 It was started as a helper project for some daily work activities and polished over the years as an internal project.
-Some recent commands rely on Powershell 7 syntax, so the module is marked for PS7, although most of the commands actually should work in older Powershells.
+Some recent commands rely on Powershell 7 syntax, so the module is marked for PS7, although most of the commands actually should work in older Powershell versions.

 You are welcome to use and contribute.